-In this observation, the gross pathological lesions were Slight to severe haemorrhages in the proventiculus (Fig. 6), haemorrhage in caecal tonsils (Fig.9).
-These findings support earlier observation of (Mishra. et al, 2000; Okoye et al., 2000) who reported that typical lesions are proventricular haemorrhage, most commonly seen in the surface near the junction with the ventriculus, and in the caecal tonsils .
-Haemorrhages in the internal wall of intestine (Fig.8) which supports the finding of (Orr and John, 1946; Jungherr, 2004; Kianizadeh et al., 2002) who reported that Haemorrhagic lesions associated with necrosis are found in the intestinal wall.
+In this observation, the gross pathological lesions were slight to severe haemorrhages in the proventiculus (Fig.7), haemorrhage in caecal tonsils (Fig.9).
+These findings support with the earlier observation of Mishra. et al., (2000); and Okoye et al., (2000) who reported that typical lesions are proventricular haemorrhage, most commonly seen in the surface near the junction with the ventriculus and in the caecal tonsils.
+Haemorrhages in the intestine (Fig:8) which supports with the finding of others (Orr and John, 1946; Jungherr, 2004; Kianizadeh et al., (2002) who reported that Haemorrhagic lesions associated with necrosis are found in the intestinal wall.

-Histopathological lesions in the proventiculus were distortion of normal architecture of tissue (Fig. 10).
-Globular destruction (Fig.11), Sever epithelial layer destruction (Fig.12), haemorrhages and congestion in the mucosa of proventriculus (Fig.13).
-Similar result were also reported by (Jordan, F., M. Patisson et al 2001), Julia Victoria Rodriguez barahonacosta Rica 2008).
+Histopathological lesions in the proventiculus were distortion of normal architecture of tissue (Fig: 11), globular destruction (Fig: 12), sever epithelial layer destruction (Fig: 13), haemorrhages and congestion in the mucosa of proventriculus (Fig: 14ss).
+Similar result were also reported by (Jordan, F., M. Patisson et al (2001), Julia Victoria Rodriguez barahonacosta Rica (2008) were severe haemorrhages and congestion in the mucosa of proventriculus and globular destruction.